ReedamCh/Quotify/README.md

 - Fetches a random quote using an API.
 - Shows the quote and the author in a card.
 - You can click a button to get a new quote.
+- You can choose quote category (like love, life, motivation)

 ---